-Here are the artists confirmed for Halfway to Seventy-Five 2018:
+Here are the artists that played at Halfway to Seventy-Five 2018:

 Speedbuggy USA tore up the tranquillity of the Thames when they appeared at Halfway to Seventy-five in 2016, and they’re back to create more havoc with their hi-octane country!
 On their last visit the Oxford Mail described them as “a sweat-drenched ball of furious energy with all the force of an out-of-control Mustang flying through Death Valley”.
 That Mustang ain’t running out of gas any time soon…

 Equipped with an impressive and varied array of instrumentation (pedal steel guitar, flugelhorn, mandolin, fiddle and clarinet all blend with unexpected ease), the Vagaband draw inspiration from both sides of the Atlantic to incorporate Americana, Celtic folk rock and vaudeville into an unmistakable sound of their own.

 “Exceptional…a rich concoction of Americana, swing, ragtime, blues and rock” – Folk Radio UK